facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.mutate-property-from-global.expect.md

 ## Error

 ```
-[ReactForget] InvalidReact: This mutates a variable after it was passed to React, which means that React cannot observe changes to it (4:4)
+[ReactForget] InvalidReact: This mutates a global or a variable after it was passed to React, which means that React cannot observe changes to it (4:4)
 ```